AminuAhmadh/crypto-alert/README.md

 You should put all your credentials (APIs, Secret keys, email and pass) into `.env` file and access them using enviromental variable so that nobody can have access to your credentials.

+## Finally

+The last thing you want to do is to Automate this task (locally or preferrebly on the cloud) so that it runs daily or weekly or any how you want.

 ## Happy Coding...